-The District Executive Vice Chancellor works in collaboration with each of the three Colleges to establish Full-Time Equivalent Students (FTES) and Load goals for each coming year.
-The current allocation model includes the FTES projections, which include calculations based on prior years' FTES and projected growth for each of the three District Colleges.
+Each year, the District Executive Vice Chancellor works with each of the three colleges to establish Full-Time Equivalent Students (FTES) and Load projections or goals.
+These FTES projections are used in the current allocation model, along with calculations based on prior years' FTES and projected growth for each of the three District Colleges.

-Cañada College sets additional goals based on the Educational Master Plan, the Annual Districtwide Goals set forth by the Board of Trustees, the Student Equity Plan and the Basic Skills Plan and uses the Cañada College Benchmarks and Goals to measure some of the outcomes - including successful course completion, persistence, transfer and degree completion.
+Cañada College sets other goals based on the Educational Master Plan, the Annual Districtwide Goals set forth by the Board of Trustees, the Student Equity Plan and the Basic Skills Plan and uses the Cañada College Benchmarks and Goals to measure some of the outcomes - including successful course completion, persistence, transfer and degree completion.
 College Enrollment and Productivity Reports are monitored weekly through the semester and discussed at Cabinet and with other groups across the institution throughout the year.

-The fourteen year trend data were measured looking at numbers of FTES, Unique Census Headcount, Sections and Load.
-The data indicates that Cañada College peaked in FTES enrollment (5073) in the summer and fall 2009 and spring 2010.
+To assist in the review of Cañada's enrollment patterns, fourteen year trend data were measured looking at numbers of FTES, Unique Census Headcount, Sections and Load.
+The data indicate that Cañada College peaked in FTES enrollment (5073) in 2009- 2010.
 In the 2013 year (spring, summer, and fall semesters) the College experienced the lowest FTES enrollment (4344) since 2006; FTES fell below the College's benchmark of 4500 for the second consecutive year.

 The College Load is also on a downward trend.
-Load peaked (612 for the year) in the summer 2009, spring and fall 2010 and is now at its' lowest level since 2003; Load has fallen below the College's benchmark of 525 for the second consecutive year.
-The course section data indicates that since 2011 we have been increasing our spring course sections.
-While our fall course sections have remained relatively flat in this same timeframe.
+Load peaked (612 for the year) in the summer 2009, spring and fall 2010 and is now at its lowest level since 2003.
+Load has fallen below the College's benchmark of 525 for the second consecutive year.
+The course section data indicates that since 2011 we have been increasing our spring course sections, while our fall course sections have remained relatively flat in this same timeframe.
 Unique census headcount has dropped by 12% from fall 2009 to fall 2013.
 Additionally, in analyzing Full Time Faculty Equivalent (FTE) data, there has been a slight increase over the past few years.

-By analyzing the enrollment trends for this particular time period, the College was able to determine for all three measures (FTES, unique headcount, and Load), there was a noticeable downward trend since the fall of 2009.
-This same decrease was not evident in FTE and course sections offered.
+By analyzing the enrollment trends for this particular time period, the College was able to determine for all three measures (FTES, unique headcount, and load), there was a noticeable downward trend since the fall of 2009.
+However, this same decrease was not evident in FTE and course sections offered.

 The impact of the state and national economy on our enrollments must be taken into account when trying to understand the recent decline.
 The Global Financial Crisis of 2007-2008 and the subsequent recession of 2008-2012 impacted enrollment for the next few years.
 There tends to be an inverse relationship between economic growth and college enrollments.
 FTES and census headcount increased significantly in 2009 and 2010.
 The decrease in enrollments that began in 2011 may be due, in part, to the gradual economic recovery and concomitant increase in local employment.
 In the fall of 2010 county residents supported a parcel tax (Measure G) which provided additional revenue to offset cuts in course sections and other student services that would have occurred due to reduced state funding of education.
-Measure G funds allowed the college to offer additional sections with less of a requirement to maintaining Load.
-Another factor contributing to the decreasing trend in Load is that in 2010-2012 the college eliminated a significant number of TBA hours which resulted in a reduction in Load and FTES.
+Measure G funds allowed the college to offer additional sections with less of a requirement to maintaining load.
+Another factor contributing to the decreasing trend in load is that in 2010-2012 the college eliminated a significant number of TBA hours which resulted in a reduction in load and FTES.